About the FWIC

 “The idea to form a national group was first considered in 1912.
 In 1914, however, when the war began the idea was abandoned.
 At the war’s end, it was Miss Mary MacIsaac, Superintendent of Alberta Women’s Institute, who revived the idea.
-She realized the importance of organizing the rural women of Canada so they might speak as one voice for needed reforms, and the value of co-ordinating provincial groups for a more consistent organization.
+She realised the importance of organising the rural women of Canada so they might speak as one voice for needed reforms, and the value of co-ordinating provincial groups for a more consistent organisation.
 In February 1919, representatives of the provinces met in Winnipeg, Manitoba, to form the Federated Women’s Institutes of Canada.”From the FWIC website

 If you wish to nominate someone for the Adelaide Hunter Hoodless Canadian Woman of the Year Award, please visit: https://www.fwic.ca/about-5.